byjg/yaj/docs/README.md

 - HTML Document (document)
 - Window (window)

-You can call more than method in sequence:
+You can call more than one method in sequence:

 ```javascript
 yo('selector').removeClass('oneclass').addClass('otherclass');